 As you move to remote onboarding at your company, one of the perks is creating a self-guided process.
-When all paperwork is filled out and stored online, you can build a strategy that relies on information found online instead.
+When all paperwork is filled out and stored online, you can build a strategy using remote onboarding best practices that relies on information found online instead.
 If you are used to being the holder of all onboarding information, though, it can be challenging to create this self-guided process, even if it’s all online.
 Today, we wanted to break down how to create a genuinely self-guided remote onboarding process so you can spend less time explaining complicated forms.

 Why You Should Create A Self-Guided Remote Onboarding Process